ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/2_IntroKubernetes/instructions.md

 1. In order to access the application, we have to expose it to the internet using a Kubernetes Service.
 ```
-kubectl expose deployment/hello-world --type=NodePort --port=8080 --name=hello-world --target-port=8080
+kubectl expose deployment/hello-world
 ```
 {: codeblock}

-This command creates what is called a NodePort Service.
-This will open up a port on the worker node to allow the application to be accessed using that port and the IP address of the node.
+This command creates what is called a ClusterIP Service.
+This creates an IP address that accessible within the cluster.

 2. List Services in order to see that this service was created.
 ```